-Every time I enter an environment where bleach has been used and I take that first breath of sodium hypochlorite I want to lose my lunch.
+I hate it when I walk into an environment where bleach has been used.
+I take that first breath of sodium hypochlorite I want to lose my lunch.
 This stuff is nasty!
 I can remember the pain in my burning lungs just writing about it.
 Every bottle of chlorine bleach has a hazard warning label for a reason, it is corrosive and toxic.
 As a restoration professional, I am continually exposed to all kinds of environments, chemicals & toxins.
 If I had to breathe in mold spores or bleach fumes I would rather breathe mold spores any day.